My Love Is for Real

 "My Love Is for Real" is a song by American singer and songwriter Paula Abdul with backing vocals from Israeli singer Ofra Haza.
-It was released on May 30, 1995, by Virgin and Captive, as the first single from Abdul's third studio album, Head over Heels (1995).
+It was released on May 30, 1995, by Virgin and Captive Records as the first single from Abdul's third studio album, Head over Heels (1995).
 Intended as Abdul's comeback single, "My Love Is for Real" reached number one in Hungary, number seven in Australia, and the top 20 in Canada and New Zealand, but it stalled outside the top 20 in the United States, peaking at number 28 on the Billboard Hot 100, and failed to make a major impact in Europe.
 The song's music video was directed by Michael Haussman.

 Composition

 Written by Abdul and Rhett Lawrence, the song fuses trip hop and traditional Indian instruments as well as Middle Eastern music with backing vocals by Israeli singer Ofra Haza, producing a darker sound not present in Abdul's earlier hits and also containing elements of industrial music.
 The single's B-side is the mid-tempo song "Didn't I Say I Love You", written by Elliot Wolf and Stacey Piersa.